quicwg/multipath/draft-ietf-quic-multipath.md

 frame or belonging to closed paths), it MUST ignore the ACK_MP frame without causing a connection error.

-When using a single packet number space, endhosts MUST NOT send ACK_MP frames.
-If an endhost receives an ACK_MP frame while a single packet number space was negotiated, it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.

 # Error Codes {#error-codes}
 Multipath QUIC transport error codes are 62-bit unsigned integers